thibaultbl/thibaultbl/README.md

 # Thibault Blanc &mdash; @thibaultbl

-Right now I'm working as a Machine Learning engineer in a confidential position, focused on cybersecurity challenge.
+Right now I'm working as a Machine Learning engineer in a confidential position, focused on cybersecurities challenge.

 I like to bring values using data and I am passionate about Machine Learning in production.